nbfc-linux/nbfc-linux/README.md

 NBFC-Linux allows you to specify which temperature sources to use for controlling fans and the algorithm to compute the temperature.

+> NOTE: Since version 0.3.3 NBFC-Linux also allows you to specify sensors in FanConfigurations using the `Sensors` field

 **Default Configuration**

 If no configuration is specified, NBFC uses the "Average" algorithm and utilizes all sensor files named "coretemp", "k10temp", or "zenpower".